jiangninghao/Udacity_DisasterResponsePipeline/README.md

 2. Python library used
 3. Data source
 4. File description
-5. Instruction for code execution in Udacity IDE
+5. Instruction for code execution

 ## Motivation of the project